 To put it at its bluntest: our services don’t work well for people – that is why demand appears to be ‘rising’.

-An example of services not working very well for people is an article penned by Dan McCulloch, Australian Associated Press, titled “Centrelink call centre phones ‘busy’ 28 million times”.
+An example of services not working very well for people was an article penned by Dan McCulloch, Australian Associated Press, titled “Centrelink call centre phones ‘busy’ 28 million times” written back in 2018.